edgedb/edgedb/docs/stdlib/enum.rst

     An enumeration of values within an ordered list.

-    An enumerator type can be declared in a schema definition by using the following syntax:
+    An enum type can be declared in a schema definition by using the following
+    syntax:

     .. code-block:: sdl

         scalar type Color extending enum<Red, Green, Blue>;

-    Enumerated values can then be accessed directly:
+    Enum values can then be accessed directly:

     .. code-block:: edgeql-repl

         db> select Color.Red is Color;
         {true}

-    :eql:op:`Casting <cast>` can be used to obtain an enumerable value in an expression:
+    :eql:op:`Casting <cast>` can be used to obtain an enum value in an
+    expression:

     .. code-block:: edgeql-repl